Data-driven discovery of quasiperiodically driven dynamics: Introduction

+The structural assumption of \eqref{eqn:def:quasi_driven} has been shown to hold in great generality for dynamical systems with mixed spectrum \citep[see][Corr 7]{Das2023Koop_susp}.
 All dynamical systems which can be studied through experiments or measurements must have bounded trajectories.
-And any dynamical system with bounded trajectories must have at least one invariant probability measure.
-Let $\nu$ be the push forward of $\mu$ onto $\mathcal{M}$, defined for every open subset $A$ of $\mathcal{M}$ as
+And any dynamical system with bounded trajectories must have at least one invariant probability measure \citep[e.g.][]{BrinStuck, KatokHassel1997}.
+We next utilize the components of Assumption \ref{A:basic} for a closer look at \eqref{eqn:def:quasi_driven}.

-It can be shown that $\mu$ is in fact the product of the Lebesgue volume measure on the torus, and this measure $\nu$.
-To further uncover the structure of the dynamics in \eqref{eqn:def:quasi_driven}, consider the following averages